Command Line Reference

 7. Reports all errors found

-If no types are configured, validation is a no-op (config schema is still validated) and exits successfully.
+If no types are configured in .datacur8, validation is a no-op (config schema is still validated) and exits successfully.

 export